Malaysian Army Aviation: Equipment

 This remains a responsibility of the Royal Malaysian Air Force, though it is a logical progression that PUTD will be equipped with light and medium utility helicopters in the future.
 PUTD acquired 14 Sikorsky SH-3 Sea King from Royal Malaysian Air Force as an interim solution before buying the new helicopter.
-In 2023, Sikorsky SH-3 Sea King will be replaced by Sikorsky UH-60 Black Hawk.
+In 2023, Sikorsky SH-3 Sea King will be replaced by the new Leonardo AW149.

 Units

 At the moment, PUTD has three operational squadrons (No. 881 Squadron, No. 882 Squadron and No. 883 Squadron), though more units are planned.